WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 (Blue-Eyed

-Mary) Scrophulariaceae (Snapdragon Family) Foothills to
+Mary) Plantaginaceae (Plantain Family) Foothills to

 sub-alpine.
 Openings, woodlands, shrublands.
 Early spring.
-The front and side views of the flower are dramatically different. |
+The side and front views of the flower are dramatically different.
+Seeds are even smaller than the minute flowers. |

 |